kailas711/kailas711/README.md

 ## Helloo there 👋 Wellcome to my GitHub profile

-🔭 I’m currently working on Machine Learning 📈 and Data Science 📊 Learning about computer vision , AWS and NLP 🤓
+I’m an undergrad in AI and currently working on Machine Learning 📈 Data Science 📊

-👇 This many people saw my profile 😎
+along with Computer Vision, NLP and AWS ☁

 ![](https://komarev.com/ghpvc/?username=kailas711&style=plastic&color=blueviolet)